 5. Antisocial behaviour

 Even with a clear vision and long-term goals giving guidelines, people are less motivated to perform in a poor work atmosphere.
 Unfortunately, the antisocial behaviour of one individual can have a disproportionately dramatic impact.
 Therefore, antisocial behaviour – when it’s not a harmless personality trait – should be monitored through team leaders and peer reviews.
 Sometimes an employee that is negatively impacting one location, might become a positive resource in a different department or site.

 6. Unwillingness to take responsibility or accept new projects

-These six basic metrics give you a starting point, and a general idea of how your people and your organisation are doing.
+These six basic metrics can give you a starting point and a general idea of how your people and your organisation are doing.
 The first three metrics can usually be made visible with the help of an HR solution and/or a good time tracking system.
 The latter three metrics call for a comprehensive HR system that also aggregates feedback from team leaders and peers.

 No matter the size of your organisation, if you wish to draw a clear and unbiased picture of your people, you should rely on proper HR data (both current and historic) and a reliable solution for collecting and measuring it.
 Not just your own opinion or sentiment.